-The ADIS16354 provides global commands for common operations such as calibration, flash update, auxiliary DAC latch, and software reset.
-Each global command has a unique control bit assigned to it in the COMMAND register and is initiated by writing a 1 to its assigned bit.
+The ADIS16350 provides global commands for common operations such as calibration, flash update, auxiliary DAC latch, and software reset.
+Each of these global commands has a unique control bit assigned to it in the COMMAND register and is initiated by writing a 1 to its assigned bit.

 The flash update command writes the contents of each non-volatile register into flash memory for storage.
 This process takes approximately 100 ms and requires the power supply voltage to be within specification for the duration of the event.
-Note that this operation also automatically follows the autonull, precision autonull, and factory reset commands.
-After waiting the appropriate time for the flash update to complete, verify successful completion by reading the STATUS register (flash update error = 0, if successful).
+Note that this operation also automatically follows the auto null, precision auto null, and factory reset commands.
+After waiting the appropriate time for the flash update to complete, verify successful completion by reading the STATUS register (flash update error = zero, if successful).

-The DAC latch command loads the contents of AUX_DAC into the DAC latches, which control the actual output level.
-This overcomes the challenge of discontinuous outputs that would otherwise be associated with two separate write cycles for upper and lower bytes.
-Finally, the software reset command sends the ADIS16354 digital processor into a restart sequence, effectively accomplishing the same tasks as the $\overline{\rm RST}$ line.
+The DAC latch command loads the contents of AUX_DAC into the DAC latches.
+Since the AUX_DAC contents must be updated one byte at a time, this command ensures a stable DAC output voltage during updates.
+Finally, the software reset command sends the ADIS16350 digital processor into a restart sequence, effectively accomplishing the same tasks as the $\overline{\text{RST}}$ line.